fordinator/talking-LLM-chatbot/README.md

 That's it!
 You can run `joi_clean.py` from a terminal now and listen to my default personality, caco-bot, insult you until you want to punch him.

+### Adding Eastend Steve

+One final step.
+You need to add a voice to your ElevenLabs Library or you WILL RECEIVE AN ERROR when you try to run this code.
+Here are extremely detailed instructions on how to do so.

+- From https://elevenlabs.io/, sign in and click "Go To App" in the upper right.
+- Click `Voices+` in the left menu.
+- Click `Community` along the middle.
+- Search for "Eastend Steve"
+- Click `View` on "Eastend Steve"
+- Click "Add To My Voices"

+Optionally you can pick your own voice.
+Consult the comments of `joi_clean.py` for details.

 ### Customization

 Further instructions for customization are in the comment sections of `joi_clean.py`.
 You can give the bot a different System Prompt so it has a personality entirely of your own design.
 You can select from among the 3,000+ voices available in the ElevenLabs Voice Library to give it exactly the voice you prefer.